-Goal 2. - Preserve the character of Woodstock's community and natural environment which is threatened by incremental development and subdivision.
+Goal 2: Preserve the character of Woodstock's community and natural environment which is threatened by incremental development and subdivision.

-- Objective 2.1.
-Strengthen Woodstock's ability to thoroughly review and anticipate the impact of development proposals. - Action 2.1.1.
+Objective 2.1.
+Strengthen Woodstock's ability to thoroughly review and anticipate the impact of development proposals.

+Action 2.1.1.
 Utilize education materials and workshops specifically designed to improve the ability of Vermont towns to review development proposals.

-- Action 2.1.2.
-Analyze the 2011 TRORC build out planning scenario to help town officials and the public visualize and plan for future growth and development in Woodstock. - Action 2.1.3.
-Consider the impact of exterior lighting in all development proposals, for conformance with the criteria outlined in the towns zoning regulations and the Outdoor Lighting Manual for Vermont Municipalities - Action 2.1.4.
-Utilize the current G.I.S. data layers to analyze the potential impact of all proposed development on the natural landscape and integrate this information into the permit application file for use by permit applicants, the Planning Commission and Development Review Boards. - Action 2.1.5.
-Continue a liaison between the Conservation Commission, the Planning Commission and the Development Review Boards. - Objective 2.2.
-Use and maintain the Woodstock Natural Communities Inventory assessment and data base. - Action 2.2.1.
-Routinely analyze the Natural Communities Inventory for updates to town zoning regulations and associated maps. - Objective 2.3.
-Identify significant/exemplary wildlife and plant habitats and develop strategies that protect both common and rare species. - Action 2.3.1.
-Utilize the findings of Woodstock's Wetlands Inventory, Assessment and Woodstock Natural Communities Mapping Project as a guide in making jurisdictional determinations. - Action 2.3.2.
-Utilize the Vermont Habitat Block Maps as the basis for identifying blocks of undeveloped open land and contiguous forest, core wildlife habitats, critical habitats supporting rare species and corridors linking both large land tracts and water resources used by wildlife. - Action 2.3.3.
-Coordinate wildlife corridors via the Linking Lands Alliance recommendation. - Action 2.3.4.
-Direct landowners to websites that provide information on how to maintain wildlife habitats on their land including early successional forest and native shrub habitats and open fields that support grassland breeding birds. - Action 2.3.5.
-Establish a municipal conservation fund that would enable Woodstock to take advantage of land conservation opportunities when they arise and provide leverage in seeking grants and/or additional funds for habitat and water quality protection. - Action 2.3.6.
+Action 2.1.2.
+Analyze the 2011 TRORC build out planning scenario to help town officials and the public visualize and plan for future growth and development in Woodstock.

+Action 2.1.3.
+Consider the impact of exterior lighting in all development proposals, for conformance with the criteria outlined in the towns zoning regulations and the Outdoor Lighting Manual for Vermont Municipalities

+Action 2.1.4.
+Utilize the current G.I.S. data layers to analyze the potential impact of all proposed development on the natural landscape and integrate this information into the permit application file for use by permit applicants, the Planning Commission and Development Review Boards.

+Action 2.1.5.
+Continue a liaison between the Conservation Commission, the Planning Commission, and the Development Review Boards.

+Action 2.1.6.
+Consider developing Subdivision Regulations.

+Action 2.1.7.
+Develop tree canopy retention regulations.

+Objective 2.2.
+Use and maintain the Woodstock Natural Communities Inventory assessment and data base.

+Action 2.2.1.
+Routinely analyze the Natural Communities Inventory for updates to town zoning regulations and associated maps.

+Action 2.2.2.
+Consider expanding the Scenic Ridgeline Overlay District

+Action 2.2.3.
+Develop and adopt regulations that protect maximum tree canopy as part of all land development.

+Objective 2.3.
+Identify significant/exemplary wildlife and plant habitats and develop strategies that protect both common and rare species.

+Action 2.3.1.
+Utilize the findings of Woodstock's Wetlands Inventory, Assessment and Woodstock Natural Communities_Mapping Project as a guide in making jurisdictional determinations.

+Action 2.3.2.
 Utilize the Vermont Habitat Block Maps as the basis for identifying blocks of undeveloped open land and contiguous forest, core wildlife habitats, critical habitats supporting rare species and corridors linking both large land tracts and water resources used by wildlife.

+Action 2.3.3.
+Coordinate wildlife corridors via the Linking Lands Alliance recommendation.

+Action 2.3.4.
+Direct landowners to websites that provide information on how to maintain wildlife habitats on their land including early successional forest and native shrub habitats and open fields that support grassland breeding birds.

+Action 2.3.5.
+Establish a municipal conservation fund that would enable Woodstock to take advantage of land conservation opportunities when they arise and provide leverage in seeking grants and/or additional funds for habitat and water quality protection.

+Action 2.3.2.
+Utilize the Vermont Habitat Block Maps as the basis for identifying blocks of undeveloped open land and contiguous forest, core wildlife habitats, critical habitats supporting rare species and corridors linking both large land tracts and water resources used by wildlife.

-Goal 3 - Woodstock's forests should be protected.
+Goal 3: Protect Woodstock's forests and canopies.

-- Objective 3.1.
-Involve the community in supporting good forest management practices and stewardship. - Action 3.1.1.
-Encourage foresters and landowners to follow recommendations in "Acceptable Management Practices for Maintaining Water Quality on Logging Jobs in Vermont" published the Vermont Department of Forests, Parks and Recreation.
+Objective 3.1.
+Involve the community in supporting good forest management practices and stewardship.

+Action 3.1.1.
+Encourage foresters and landowners to follow recommendations in "Acceptable Management Practices for Maintaining Water Quality on Logging Jobs in Vermont" published the Vermont Department of Forests, Parks, and Recreation.